 You are to be given one method of communication with your rival, albeit indirect communication.
 Each of you controls a gate at your own end of the one-way road.
-The gate, though, can only be closed when your truck is on the main route.
+Your gate can be opened or closed whenever you pass through it.
 This will be your threat.
-It is reinforced by the experimenter that you are out to make as much money as you can for yourself - the other person's profit is not a concern.
+It is reinforced by the experimenter that you are out to make as much money as you can for yourself – the other person’s profit is not a concern.

 Once the experimenter sets you off, it soon becomes clear you’re not going to make much money at all.
 In the first of 20 trials, both you and your rival shut your gates, forcing both trucks onto the alternative route.
 This is 50% longer and means you make a loss on the trip as a whole.
 In the second trial your trucks meet head-on travelling up the one-way road.
 You both have to reverse, costing you time and money.